Lammy23/Anki-Flashcard-Importer/README.md

 # Anki Importer

 A React-based web application for efficiently importing customized flashcards into Anki.
 This tool specializes in handling cloze deletions and supports LaTeX math formatting, code snippets, and HTML formatting.
+Supports 'Basic' (MODEL-A) note type with one or more card types as well as 'Cloze' (MODEL-C) note type.

 %% TODO: Insert Preview Here %%